 Why outsource payroll?

 There are numerous reasons why businesses may choose to outsource payroll.
+According to The 2019 EY Global Payroll Survey, 52% of the survey respondents outsource payroll taxes processing, 46% outsource post payroll processing, all of the organizations surveyed outsource some portion of their payroll functions.
 Be it to streamline internal payroll and HR processes or to reduce costs, there are a slew of benefits that outsourcing payroll brings to the organisation.

 Here are some instances in which outsourcing payroll may be highly beneficial for the organisation:

 With globalisation, it becomes increasingly common for business to expand across multiple countries and continents.
 Some organisations may decide to have their HR teams manage payroll locally.
 Others may opt for a central HR team to handle payroll for multiple countries as part of efforts to streamline costs.
 Regardless of the reasons, processing payroll across multiple countries is a herculean task.
 Varying labour laws, tax deductions and pension contribution rates further complicate payroll processing.

 Payroll outsourcing takes the pain of having to be mindful of each country’s labour law away from the payroll team.
 It is increasingly common for payroll vendors to offer a single platform to handle multiple countries’ payroll data.
 As the data is being consolidated on a unified platform, it makes it easier to track and account for the varying salary elements across various countries.
 Not only does this help to ensure accurate salary calculations, it minimises the chances of non-compliance with local labour laws.